ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.divera247/README.md

 For full usability of this adapter your organisation has to subscribe the "Alarm" plan of Divera 24/7 services

 ## Configuartion of this adapter
-You have to enter the "Divera 24/7" API key of your organisation to this adapter.
+You have to enter the "Divera 24/7" API key from your organisation to this adapter.
-To find out the API key, go to the official [Divera 24 / 7 webseite](https://www.divera247.com/) and navigate to administration -> settings -> interfaces -> API.
+To find out the API key, go to the official [Divera 24 / 7 website](https://www.divera247.com/) and navigate to administration -> settings -> interfaces -> API.
 Here you can find the token in the "authorisation" area.

-Furthermore you can restrict the alarms on specific users.
+Furthermore you can restrict the alarms on specific users or alarm groups.
-For this you have to enter the Divera user IDs into the admin page of this adapter.
-Multiple user IDs can be specifyed by comma (,).
+For this you have to enter the Divera user IDs or alarm group number into the admin page of this adapter.
+Several user IDs and / or alarm group numbers can be specifyed seperated by comma (,).
+This adapter checks first the userIDs befor it checks the groups.
+The first hit will trigger the alarm and update all states.
+A combination of userID and alarm group is currently not possible.
-To find out the user ID, go to the official [Divera 24 / 7 webseite](https://www.divera247.com/) and navigate to user profile -> settings -> debug -> "Aktuelle ID".
+To find out the own user ID, go to the official [Divera 24 / 7 website](https://www.divera247.com/) and navigate to user profile -> settings -> debug -> "Aktuelle ID".

 To subscribe **all alarms**, just leave the relevant field empty.

-Please also chose an updating interval for calling the API server.
+Furthermore please choose an updating interval for calling the API server.
 30 seconds are recommended.
 The minimum is 10 seconds.

 ## Changelog

+### 0.1.2
+* (TKnpl) added alarmed vehicles datapoint

+### 0.1.1
+* (TKnpl) small changes - wording

+### 0.1.0
+* (TKnpl) added possibility to specify alarm groups

 ### 0.0.10
 * (TKnpl) bug in info.connection fixed and handling of user ids expanded